How KeFAAS is Transforming Agricultural Extension in Kenya

 KeFAAS's Initiatives: KeFAAS proactively tackled these issues through strategic measures:

-Establishing advisory councils with diverse representatives.
+Create advisory councils consisting of a diverse set of representatives.

 By adopting these strategies, agricultural extension services can be more efficient and effective in addressing the diverse needs of farmers in Kenya and beyond.